krnak/ztrezor/doc/zcash_overview.md

 unified_address := hrp || Bech32m(ua_encoded)
 ```

-where `F4Jumble` is an unkeyed 4-round Feistel construction to approximate a random permutation described in [ZIP 316](https://github.com/zcash/zips/blob/main/zip-0316.rst).
+where `F4Jumble` is an unkeyed 4-round Feistel construction to approximate a random permutation described in [ZIP-316](https://github.com/zcash/zips/blob/main/zip-0316.rst).
 This function makes it computationally impossible to generate two lexicographically close addresses.
-Therefore it should be sufficient to check only first 16 bytes when spending to UA (**not confirmed, just my reasoning**).
+Therefore it should be sufficient to check only first 16 bytes when spending to UA (not confirmed, just my reasoning).

 UA's components are ordered by priority according to this priority list: